-Check out these delicious Fried Halloumi—the perfect fried cheese.
+Check out this delicious Fried Halloumi - the perfect fried cheese.
 Coated with flour and fried to golden crispy texture, these halloumi fries are crunchy and gooey.
 I paired these halloumi cheese fries with an avocado dipping sauce that melts in your mouth!

 If you are a fan of halloumi, you have to try it baked.
-Baked halloumi offers the perfect melt-in-your-mouth texture!
+Baked halloumi is a bit lighter but offers the same crunchy, crispy, melt-in-your-mouth texture!

 - An easy appetizer or side dish